c4dm/c4dmpoole/input/ycart/a-maps.md

 </h4>

-The A-MAPS dataset was made so that the pitches, onsets and offsets in seconds, and velocities of the notes are exactly the same as in the MAPS dataset.
+The A-MAPS dataset was made so that the pitches, onsets and offsets in seconds, and velocities of the notes are the same as in the MAPS dataset.
-They can be used exactly the same as the MAPS ground-truth MIDI files.
+They can be used interchangeably with the MAPS ground-truth MIDI files.
 The onsets and offsets of notes are all within 5ms of the original MAPS onsets and offsets.

 <h4>